- Home

 - If applicable, the Colorado Department of Highways (CDOT) Special Use Utility Permit or regulatory applications or permits.

-*Note, some browsers or applications may compress the form and remove the fillable features.
+*Please note that, some browsers or applications may compress the form and remove the fillable features.
 If this happens use another browser or PDF application to maintain the fillable features.

 How long does it take?